farkasf/override/level03/walkthrough.md

             |--> no: invalid password
 ```

-The decryption buffer was identified using the following steps:
+We identified the decryption buffer using the following steps:
 ``` shell
 (gdb) b *decrypt+51
 Breakpoint 1 at 0x8048693